LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 In the first step, we will use our script from lab6 to create a new instance first, by running "python3 createInstance.py" in our local Ubuntu machine.

 ### Install and configure Fabric
+First, we will install fabric by:
 ```
 pip install fabric
 ```

-You will need to create a config file in ~/.ssh with the contents:
+You will need to create a config file in ~/.ssh with the contents, by `vi ~/.ssh/config`

 ```
 Host <your EC2 instance name>